 Instead of trying to force my mood to fit within the needs of my artmaking, I can allow my artmaking to fit within the needs of my mood.

 This shift allows us to meet ourselves where we are right now.
 It helps us create art that nourishes and propels us forward, rather than wearing down and burning us out.
 It’s a way to get back into art making when we’re stuck, and it’s a more sustainable way of making art for a lifetime.
-It’s an acknowledgement that we can’t always be at the top of our game.
+It’s an acknowledgment that we can’t always be at the top of our game.
 Sometimes we’re moody, sometimes we have too much going on, sometimes we need to focus on other things, and sometimes we just need to slow down.

 “…looking after yourself, taking responsibility for yourself and understanding that it’s complex and hard to be a human, and that it’s all right to be inconsistent and uncertain.” –Emma Thompson, Oscar-winning actress